-As my second year of writing on the blog comes to a close, I’m grateful to all of you out there who have supported me by reading the blog, commenting, and helping it grow from its meager beginnings, to a mildly more popular site.
+As my second year of writing on the blog comes to a close, I’m grateful to all of you out there who have supported me by reading the blog, commenting, and helping it grow from its meager beginnings to a mildly more popular site.
 I shattered my old view count for 2015, I intend to once again double the views from the previous year; which will be an astonishing goal to reach.
-Here are my views in the year 2016:
+Here are my views for the year 2016:

 Which Series Are Returning?

 Of course, this crucial part of my life and its documentation will continue into 2017.
 I hope this will be the year that the first draft is complete so I can begin the rewrite and release it as an autobiographical novel.
 This is one of my main goals for the New Year.
 Continue reading

 Parring down this massive list of 368 movies into my favorite list of just ten is a scary thought.
 So I determined that I would have to do at least a Top 20.

 Naturally, I’ve removed the ability for the #ReWatch365 movies to make this list.
 This is truly my favorite of the new movies I’ve seen this year.

 I will make a separate Top 10 for the movies released in 2015, and those will be based on the quality and my personal tastes (coming soon).

 In an attempt to differentiate from the 2015 Best Of list, this list will feature the movies that really spoke to me, ones that gave me a feeling that permeated quality, and filled me with personal substance.
 Yeah, intense.

 But first, here are some Honorable Mentions from the #DLMChallenge 2015 (The ones in bold nearly made the list): Continue reading